PEtab-dev/PEtab-GUI/docs/source/tutorial.rst

 ======================
-PEtab GUI Tutorial
+PEtab-GUI Tutorial
 ======================

-This tutorial provides a comprehensive guide to using PEtab GUI for creating and managing parameter estimation problems for systems biology models.
+This tutorial provides a comprehensive guide to using PEtab-GUI for creating and managing `PEtab <https://petab.readthedocs.io/en/latest/>`__ parameter estimation problems for systems biology models.

 .. contents::
    :depth: 3